-9 Management and reporting of adverse events/adverse reactions irrespective of causality, will be reported to Novartis Patient Safety within 24 hours of becoming aware of the event.
+9 Management and reporting of adverse events/adverse reactions

+All AEs will be collected and recorded in the study database, irrespective of seriousness or causal association.
+All SAEs that occurred in patients exposed to the Novartis drug(s) of interest, irrespective of causality, will be reported to Novartis Patient Safety within 24 hours of becoming aware of the event.
 All non-serious AEs will be reported to Novartis Patient Safety within at least one month of awareness of the non-serious AE.